bridge-ai-neuro/SORT/README.md

 In the case that accuracies are very close for two or more prompt formulations, it can be decided based on the proportion of A vs B responses, which should be close to 0.5.

-## Finetuning a model for LTM
+## Finetuning a model to insert parametric memory
-In order to reproduce the finetuning process for the related LTM condition experiment, please execute the follow the instructions given in [the finetuning code](sort/finetuning/README.md).
+In order to reproduce the finetuning process for the SORT experiment without in-context memory, please execute the follow the instructions given in [the finetuning code](sort/finetuning/README.md).